-The Firmware Security Policy assumes that any firmware images loaded in conformance with the policy have been verified by the original manufacturer to ensure that the firmware will function correctly.
+The Firmware Security Policy assumes that any firmware images loaded in conformance with the policy have been verified by SafeNet to ensure that the firmware will function correctly.
 The policy applies to initial firmware loading and subsequent firmware updates.

 The module shall not allow external software to be loaded inside its boundary.
 Only properly formatted firmware may be loaded.
-The communication of initial or updated firmware to a target module shall be initiated by a manufacturer's cryptographic module dedicated to that function.
-Firmware shall be digitally signed using the Manufacturing signature key and encrypted using a secret key that may be derived by the receiving module for decryption.
+The communication of initial or updated firmware to a target module shall be initiated by a SafeNet module dedicated to that function.
+Firmware shall be digitally signed using the SafeNet Manufacturing signature key and encrypted using a secret key that may be derived by the receiving module for decryption.
 The unencrypted firmware must not be visible outside the module before, during and after the loading operation.
+The target module shall verify the signature on the firmware image before allowing it to be loaded.
+If the signature does not verify, the module will return an error and not load the image.
+In the case of an attempted firmware update, the module will continue to operate with the existing installed image.